Rusted-Script/Rusted-Script/README.md

-# Rusted-Script-Lang
+# Rusted-Script

 ## Description

 ### Rusted-Script
-Advance, Generic-Syntax programming language that currently allows for mathematical equations/Calculations and logic statements.
+Advance, Generic-Syntax programming language that currently allows for mathematical equations/Calculations and logic statements and more!

 # Versions
 | Release | Status | Link |